-Noovie® On-Screen is distributed across NCM LLC's national theater network - the largest digital in-theater network in North America - through the use of our proprietary DCN and Digital Content Software (DCS).
-With the DCN and DCS, we are able to schedule, deliver, play and reconcile advertising and entertainment content for Noovie and the LEN on a national, regional, local, theater and auditorium level.
+Noovie® On-Screen is distributed across NCM LLC's national theater network - the largest digital in-theater network in North America - through the use of our proprietary DCN and Digital Content Software ("DCS").
+With the DCN and DCS, we are able to schedule, deliver, play and reconcile advertising and entertainment content for the Noovie pre-show and the LEN on a national, regional, local, theater and auditorium level.

 The DCN is the combination of a satellite distribution network and a terrestrial management network.
-We also employ a variety of technologies that aid in distribution where satellite delivery is not available to provide uninterrupted service to our network of theaters.
+We also employ a variety of technologies that aid in distribution where satellite delivery is not available to provide service to our network of theaters.
 The DCN is controlled by our Customer Experience Center located in NCM's headquarters in Centennial, Colorado, which operates 12 hours a day, seven days a week to proactively monitor and manage our network.
 NCM's DCN dynamically controls the quality, placement, timing of playback and completeness of content within specific auditoriums, and it also allows us to monitor and initiate repairs to the equipment in our digital network of theaters.

 Advertising and entertainment content for our Noovie pre-show and LEN is uploaded from our Customer Experience Center to our satellite distribution network and is delivered via multicast technology to the theaters in our network and received by our Alternative Content Engine.
 The Alternative Content Engine holds the content until displayed in specified theater auditoriums and lobbies according to contract terms.
-Each theater auditorium and lobby has a hardware and software architecture that controls the content to be shown.
+Each theater auditorium and lobby has hardware and software architecture that controls the content to be shown.
 After playback of content, confirmation of playback is returned via satellite to our Customer Experience Center to be included in "post" reports provided to our advertising clients.

-Prior to the COVID-19 Pandemic, more than 650 million moviegoers annually attended theaters that are currently under contract to present the Noovie pre-show, including the founding members and 50 leading national and regional theater network affiliates.
+Prior to the COVID-19 Pandemic, more than 650 million moviegoers annually attended theaters in our network.
+In 2021, more than 250.7 million moviegoers attended theaters that are currently under contract to present the Noovie pre-show.
 A summary of the screens and theaters in our advertising network is set forth in the table below:

-Our Network (As of December 31, 2020)
+Our Network (As of December 30, 2021)

-As of December 31, 2020, our Noovie pre-show was displayed on network movie screens using digital projectors.
+As of December 30, 2021, our Noovie pre-show was displayed on network movie screens using digital projectors.
 Almost all screens within our network receive content through our DCN and are equipped with more powerful digital cinema projectors, with the remainder comprised of LCD projectors.
-Those screens not connected to our DCN display national and regional advertisements on digital projectors with content delivered on USB drives that are shipped to the theaters via overnight delivery services.
+The limited screens not connected to our DCN display national and regional advertisements on digital projectors with content delivered on USB drives that are shipped to the theaters via overnight delivery services.